 Parameters:

-• c: The ASCII value of the character to find.
+s: A pointer to the string to search.c: The ASCII value of the character to find.

-Functionality: The strchr function finds the first occurrence of the specified character c in the string s.
-The search does not include the terminating null character .
+The strchr function finds the first occurrence of the specified character c in the string s.
+The search does not include the terminating null character �.

 Return value:

-• If the character is not found, strchr returns NULL.
+If the specified character is found,

 Usage example: